-Consistent with Federal requirements associated with the transportation planning process, RTC is committed to nondiscrimination in all of its programs and activities.
-RTC strives to ensure fair treatment and meaningful involvement of all of the region's residents, regardless of race, color, national origin, gender, disability and income.
+Consistent with federal requirements associated with the transportation planning process, RTC is committed to nondiscrimination in all of its programs and activities.
+RTC strives to ensure fair treatment and meaningful involvement of all of the region's residents, regardless of race, color, national origin, gender, disability, and income.
 Efforts will be made to seek out and consider the needs and interests of traditionally underserved populations.
-RTC will maintain a contact list of representatives of underserved populations and will communicate with groups and Committees where these representatives may meet.
-Special accommodations can be arranged in advance of any RTC meeting or event by notifying RTC at (360) 397-6067 or info@rtc.wa.gov.
+RTC will maintain a contact list of representatives of underserved populations and will communicate with representative groups and committees of the underserved populations to ensure access to RTC's transportation planning process.